boazbk/tcs/lec_00_1_math_background.md

 If the function $f$ is _onto_ then every vertex in $B$ has in-degree at least one.
 If $f$ is a bijection then every vertex in $B$ has in-degree exactly equal to one.

-Carl Pomerance's quote is taken from [tthe home page of Doron Zeilberger](http://sites.math.rutgers.edu/~zeilberg/quotes.html).
+Carl Pomerance's quote is taken from [the home page of Doron Zeilberger](http://sites.math.rutgers.edu/~zeilberg/quotes.html).